jgf/wala-mirror/README.md

+# Please note:

+This fork of WALA is only present due to legacy reasons!
+Most of the features mentioned below have already been integrated into the main WALA repository or will be integrated soon.
+JOANA uses a <a href="http://github.com/mohrm/WALA>new fork</a> (which is really a fork)!

 # About WALA

 This is a fork of the program analysis framework WALA.
 The original framework can be found at <a href="http://wala.sourceforge.net">wala.sourceforge.net</a> and <a href="https://github.com/wala/WALA">github.com/wala/WALA</a>.